ubermag/ubermag/README.md

 ## About

-`joommf` is a Python package that provides:
+`joommf` is a Python package that is a meta package for JOOMMF project intended for simple installation of all packages required to run JOOMMF.

-- An interface to the Object Oriented MicroMagnetic Framework [OOMMF](https://math.nist.gov/oommf/)

-- Integration of OOMMF simulations into the [Jupyter](http://jupyter.org) notebook

 It is available on all major operating systems (Windows, MacOS, Linux) and requires Python 3.5 or higher.